SltnBM/submission-web-basic/README.md

 > It is built purely with **HTML, CSS, and JavaScript** for practice or submission purposes.

 ## 📜 Certificate
-Successfully completed with a ⭐ 5/5 stars rating on Dicoding.
+Successfully completed the "Belajar Dasar Pemrograman Web" course on Dicoding.

 🎖️ [View Certificate](https://www.dicoding.com/certificates/JMZVEL04RPN9)

 ## 🤝 Connect with Me